Jaejae1107/Jaejae1107.github.io/PORTFOLIO.md

 # Bilingual portfolio

 The existing Jekyll / GitHub Pages deployment is retained.
 The portfolio uses a standalone layout with English at `/` and Korean at `/ko/`.
-Both languages have project indexes, five project detail pages, and résumé landing pages.
+Both languages have project indexes, five project detail pages, résumé landing pages, and Detail pages with a portrait, brief biography, and hobbies.
 Original English project records remain available in an expandable archive on each English detail page.
 The existing résumé PDF remains in English and is labeled accordingly.

 ## Editing